 When will the game be out and on what platforms?

-The game is currently in development and the goal is to release it in downloadable form for consoles and PC/Mac/Linux.
+The game is currently in development and the goal is to release it in downloadable form for Windows/Mac/Linux.
 It will be available on Steam and Playstation 4.
-There is no announced date and platform yet.
+There is no announced date yet.

 Is there a demo?